Poseidon4767/Rhythmix-Client/README.md

 # Rhythmix-Client

 READ LICENSE FIRST.\
-Rhythmix Client aims to play music at your desktop using MP3 files (later other file formats too).\
+Rhythmix Client aims to play music at your desktop using MANUALLY DOWNLOADED MP3 files (later other file formats too).

 # Features